SEND Information Report

-KIng James Academy tracks the provision offered to students through whole school data collection on Go4Schools.
+KJAR tracks the provision offered to students through whole school data collection on Go4Schools.
 This allows SLT, Heads of Department and Heads of Year to monitor the progress of students in their timetabled subjects as well as their behaviour, achievement and attendance.

-Additional Interventions offered to students are tracked through the Whole School Provision Map which is managed by the SENDCos.
+Additional Interventions offered to students are tracked through the Whole School Provision Map which is managed by the SENDCo.
 This helps monitor the efficacy of interventions as well as providing information to support EHCP reviews and applications as needed.